-Most insurance providers make it easy to cancel a claim.
+Most insurance providers make it easy to cancel an auto insurance claim.
+There is no cancellation fee for a canceled claim.
 The best way to cancel a claim is to contact your insurer’s claims department.
 Here are the claims services numbers for some of the nation’s top providers:

-Most insurance companies also let you cancel claims online.
+Most car insurance companies also allow online cancellations.
 Check your provider’s website for customer support options.
-We recommend talking to a claims representative if possible, though.
-Some companies may still increase your premiums even for cancelled claims.
+We recommend talking to a claims representative or adjuster if possible, though.
+Some companies may still increase your premiums even for canceled claims.
 Always check with your provider.

 It’s easier never to file a claim in the first place, but just because you’ve filed your claim doesn’t mean you can’t change your mind.
 If you’ve already cashed your insurer’s reimbursement check, it may be too late.
 In some cases, your carrier may let you cancel the claim if you return the money.